 Over 200 different species of plants produce linalool, not just cannabis.
 Linalool is found in the families of mint and related herbs.
 It’s is also found in laurels, cinnamon and rosewood as well as citrus fruits, birch trees and fungi.

 How does Linalool smell?

 The attractive aroma of Linalool is one of the reasons it is such a popular and recognisable smell.
-The floral lavender small is universally popular, with hints of spice and mint.
+The floral lavender smell is universally popular, with hints of spice and mint.
 It’s no surprise that this terpene has many industrial uses.

 What products is Linalool found in?

 You can find Linalool in every day cosmetic items, shampoo, conditioners, creams and moisturisers.
 It’s also in domestic items such as cleaning liquids, washing powders and fabric conditioners where it leaves a fresh lavender aroma.

 What are the properties of Linalool?